psychemedia/middle-english-romances/havelock-the-dane.md

 Als it were a sunne bem;
 Also lith was it ther inne,
 So ther brenden cerges *inne:
-" Ihesu Crist !" wat dame Leue 595
+" Ihesu Crist!" wat dame Leue 595
 " Hwat is that lith in vre cleue!
 ^ Sir up Grim, and loke wat it menes,
-Hwat is the lith as thou wenes ?"
+Hwat is the lith as thou wenes?"

 3 ther, Ms. * <?m. tenne.
 Cf, v.
 2125. * Qm. stir, or stirt.